- Series: Righting Canada's Wrongs

 "If I were purchasing materials for a high school library, I would buy at least 2 copies, and I would urge Social Studies and Aboriginal Studies classroom teachers to have at least one copy on their bookselves.
 Perhaps the strongest work to date in the Righting Canada's Wrongs series, Residential Schools underscores the importance of the Truth and Reconciliation Commission's work...
 Highly Recommended."

 "As one of the Truth and Reconciliation Commission's calls to action states, 'Make age-appropriate curriculum on residential schools, Treaties, and Aboriginal peoples' historical and contemporary contributions to Canada a mandetory education requirement for kindergarten to Grade Twelve students.' (p.
 7) this book certainly contributes to this action and should be added to every junior and senior high school and public library in Canada.
 Highly Recommended."
 Rated E - Excellent, enduring, everyone should see it!

-The Inuit community has proven resilient to many attempts at assimilation, relocation and evacuation to the south.
-The Canadian government has apologized for their racist policies.$34.95, HardcoverInterest ages: 13-18During the Second World War, over 20,000 Japanese Canadians had their civil rights, homes, possessions, and freedom taken away.
-This visual-packed book tells the story.$34.95, HardcoverInterest ages: 13-18
+A valuable resource for young people looking to understand a wrong that has been acknowledged, but not yet righted.$34.95, Digital (PDF)Interest ages: 13-18During the Second World War, over 20,000 Japanese Canadians had their civil rights, homes, possessions, and freedom taken away.
+This visual-packed book tells the story.$34.95, Digital (PDF)Interest ages: 13-18

 Until recently, Canadian laws discriminated against LGBTq2+ people.
 Those in the Canadian Military, RCMP and civil service were targeted specifically.$34.95, HardcoverInterest ages: 13-18